 Modified Fuel Swap.
-Approved a modified fuel swap proposal that generates General Fund relief of \$219 million in 2009-10 and \$929 million in 2010-11, while at the same time improving funding for transit and highways over both the Governor's proposal and current law.
-With the swap, the 6.0 percent State sales tax on gasoline is eliminated and the excise tax on gasoline is increased to match the revenue loss - an increase of 17.3 cents per gallon in 2010-11.
-Additionally, the sales tax on diesel is increased by 1.75 percent and the excise tax on diesel is lowered by 4.4 cents per gallon.
+Approved a modified fuel swap proposal that generates General Fund relief of \$219 million in 2009-10 and \$1.6 billion in 2010-11, while at the same time improving funding for transit and highways over both the Governor's proposal and current law.
 The detail by category is as follows:

 • Swap for Transit - For the remainder of 2009-10 and for 2010-11, appropriated a total of \$400 million for transit operations, and fully funds intercity rail.
 In 2011-12, increases the state sales tax on diesel from 5 percent to 6.75 percent and decreases the excise tax on diesel from 18 cents to 13.6 cents.
 This diesel fuel swap provides for growth in both transit operations and intercity rail.
-Transit operators will get \$350 million in 2011-12, and a growing amount thereafter, via receipt of 75 percent of the state The amount available for intercity rail and other sales tax on diesel. purposes will grow, via receipt of 25 percent of the state sales tax on gas and non-Article XIX transportation funds.
+Transit operators will get \$350 million in 2011-12, and a growing amount thereafter, via receipt of 75 percent of the state sales tax on diesel.
+The amount available for intercity rail and other purposes will grow, via receipt of 25 percent of the state sales tax on gas and non-Article XIX transportation funds.
+Authorizes, with local voter approval, a local mitigation fee on gasoline to fund transit, bicycle, and pedestrian projects, programs, and operations.
 The diesel excise tax is recalculated annually to offset revenue gained from the increase in state sales tax on diesel, and maintain overall revenue neutrality.
-Suspended, through 2011-12, requirements in current law that limits transit operating expenditures as measured against hours of transit vehicle usage - this provides struggling transit operators with some short-term relief.

 - Swap for roads and highways Maintained full funding at the Prop 42 level for roads and highways in 2010-11.
-An additional \$650 million in 2010-11 gas excise tax funds would be set aside for future appropriation by the Legislature.
 For 2011-12, and thereafter, provides net new revenues for roads and highways.
-After funding debt service, the new excise funds are split 44 percent for State Transportation Improvement Program (STIP), 12 percent for State Highway Operations and Protection Program (SHOPP), and 44 percent for local roads.
-This will generate over \$400 million in new funding in 2011-12 and several billion dollars in additional funding over the next decade.
-The gasoline excise tax is recalculated annually to match revenue lost from the elimination of the state sales tax on gas, and maintain overall revenue neutrality. - Swap for General Fund relief Augmented the Governor's 2009-10 GF relief by increasing bond debt-service reimbursement by \$162 million (to a total of \$219 million).
-Adopted the Governor's 2010-11 GF revenue of \$929 million from bond debt service.
-Overall, GF relief is \$1.1 billion over the two years.
-In 2011-12 and thereafter, the level of GF relief from bond debt service would range between \$730 million and \$1.3 billion per year. - Swap and Proposition 98 No decrease to education funding Requires that schools be held harmless in the Proposition 98 Test 1 funding calculation from any tax changes in this swap.
+After funding debt service, the new excise funds are split 30 percent for STIP, 30 percent for SHOPP, and 40 percent for local roads.
+This should generate over \$400 million in new funding in 2011-12 and several billion dollars in additional funding over the next decade.
+The gasoline excise tax is recalculated annually to match revenue lost from the elimination of the state sales tax on gas, and maintain overall revenue neutrality. - Swap for General Fund relief Augmented the Governor's GF relief: (1) increased 2009-10 bond reimbursement by \$162 million (to a total of \$219 million); (2) increased 2010-11 GF revenue by \$655million by delaying by one year unitary-group tax-credit sharing and, for 2010, limit net operating loss (NOL) usage to 68 percent of income these are business tax breaks or tax expenditures.
+Achieved the Governor's level of General Fund from GO debt service in 2010-11 of \$929 million.
+Overall General Fund relief is \$219 million in 2009-10 and \$1.6 billion in 2010-11. - Swap and Proposition 98 No decrease to education funding Requires that schools be held harmless in the Proposition 98 funding calculation from any tax changes in this swap.

 Letters of no prejudice (LONP) for Proposition 116 projects.
 Authorized the California Transportation Commission to approve LONPs for Proposition 116 projects (The Clean Air and Transportation Improvement Bond Act of 1990), which have been delayed due to the limited ability of the State to sell general obligation bonds.
-LONPs refers to the process wherein a local project sponsor has a project programmed for State funding, but State funding is delayed.
+LONPs refers to the process wherein a local project sponsor has a project programmed for State funding, but state funding is delayed.
 The local entity may continue the project with local funds knowing that that action would not prejudice them from receiving reimbursement from the State when funds become available.